Customizable microservice architecture

 Built on open components

 The Kaa platform relies upon a variety of popular, proven, and well-tested open-source components.
-This type of design helps flatten the learning curve for the new users and makes Kaa open and highly customizable up from its very core.
+This type of design dramatically improves a learning curve for new users and makes Kaa open and highly customizable up from its very core.

 Services from vendor